THE DOVER WAR MEMORIAL PROJECT

 Mrs Galton, with Air Chief Marshall Sir Peter Harding, from the colleciton of Ken Stoker, courtesy Express

-James Kirton was the son of James Hughes and Violet Kathleen Kirton, and the grandson of Mrs E C Gibbs from 13 East Cliff.
-He was married to Frances Kirton, from Barnt Green, Worcestershire, and they had two children.
-Like his brother, David, above, he also attended the County (now Grammar) School, where they were said to be popular with staff and pupils alike.
+James Kirton was the son of James Hughes and Violet Kathleen Kirton, and the grandson of Mrs Harriet Catherine Gibbs from 13 or 7 East Cliff.
+He was married to Frances née Panter, from Barnt Green, Worcestershire, and they had two children, their daughter Anthea being born after her father's death.
+Like his brother, David, above, James also attended the County (now Grammar) School, where they were said to be popular with staff and pupils alike.
+James also played rugby for Dover

-The picture is of their mother, who became Mrs Galton, aged 96, meeting Air Chief Marshall Sir Peter Harding, at a reception after the annual service at Westminster Abbey to remember those lost in war.
+The picture is of their mother, who became Mrs Calton, aged 96, meeting Air Chief Marshall Sir Peter Harding, at a reception after the annual service at Westminster Abbey to remember those lost in war.
 She is quoted as saying, "It's a wonderful occasion.
 It's really special to me.
-Feelings come out that just can't be described, feelings that only a grieving mother can understand."
+Feelings come out that just can't be described, feelings that only a grieving mother can understand"

 A photograph of James Kirton on the the promenade at Dover is here.
 "In Remembrance"